Serrowxd/mandracchia-law/README.md

 * Unsure about second image addition in `Upper` - might need to rework it.

+* **CREATE ROUTES ON CARDS**

+**Feedback**

+- Navigation needs to be lined up better - reference `apple.com` `wired.com` `latimes.com` {made small adjustment to this, will have to revaluate}.

+- Too much jammed on secondary pages, less text, bigger font.

+- Header Text feels off, possibly include Mandracchia in there?
+The staggered look is hard to read when you're trying to justify that it's Mandracchia Law and not just another laywer website.

 #### ISSUES

 - `index.css` - navigation is broken for the color scheme.